 Thule Rapid Gutter Foot Pack Assembly

 In your Rapid Gutter Foot box, you should have four sets of the pieces below.
-All of these parts are used to build one foot as pictured below.
+All these parts are used to build one foot as pictured below.

 Here is a quick YouTube video showing how to assemble the foot: